turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 ![image](https://user-images.githubusercontent.com/80616939/118052031-482aad00-b33f-11eb-9195-6289f79dde26.png)

-after completing all the steps the fullnode and light client are ready to go.
+after completing all the vital steps the fullnode and light client are ready to go.
 Keep in mind this tutrial is not the only way to set up a full node.
 This node is now under your control so remeber the keys and passwords to avoid losing any money.
 Please experiment with this setup and personalize it.
 If you run into any issues please contact me on Discord; Aidan68#9447.
 #
    About the Author